Daily Flight Stories

 Anatomy of an Accident

-So just why did Captain Kohei Asoh fly a “perfectly good airplane” into the water that day, today in aviation history on November 22, 1968?
-Captain Asoh had nearly 10,000 hours of flight time and was one of the senior pilots at Japan Air Lines.
+Captain Asoh had nearly 9,800 hours of flight time.
+In fact, he was one of the senior pilots at Japan Air Lines.
 He had worked with the airline for 15 years — and previously, he had been a military flight instructor during World War II, training Japanese pilots.
-For this route — Tokyo to San Francisco — he flew JAL’s newest aircraft, the four-engine Douglas DC-8, a type in which he had more than 1,000 hours of total time.
-His copilot, Joseph Hazen, was an American and highly experienced too.
-He was a former Air America aviator and prior USMC pilot.
-The flight engineer was experienced as well, and so was the navigator.
-The crew was well-rested and everything was fine.
-In the back, there were 96 passengers plus an additional 7 flight attendants — 11 of the passengers were infants.
+For this route — Tokyo to San Francisco — he flew JAL’s newest aircraft, the four-engine Douglas DC-8.
+In this new type, he had already logged more than 1,000 hours of total time.
+His copilot, Joseph Hazen, was an American and highly experienced too with over 9,600 hours of flight time as of the date of the accident — however, he wasn’t a JAL direct hire, but rather an IASCO contract hire.
+He was eminently qualified and a former Air America aviator.
+Prior to that, he had been US Marine Corps pilot.

 The Crash and Aftermath

-For five minutes the cabin crew discussed what to do as everyone waited patiently sitting at their seats.
+For five minutes the cabin crew discussed what to do.
+Meanwhile, the passengers waited patiently, still sitting at their seats.
 The passengers could hear the gentle lapping of the waves against the sides of the plane.
 Not even their feet were wet as everyone was sitting above the water line.
-Then Captain Asoh spotted jet fuel leaking from the wing tanks.
+Then Captain Asoh spotted what he thought was jet fuel leaking from the wing tanks.
 Fearing a fire, he issued the order to evacuate the plane onto rafts.
 With orderly precision and little panic, the passengers stood up, donned life jackets, and walked to the cabin doors.
-The flight attendants opened the doors and inflated the rafts.
-One by one, they assisted passengers out.
-Once each raft was full, they pushed off from the plane and rowed toward shore.
-Incredibly, nobody was injured, not even slightly.
-With everyone aboard the rafts, the purser made a final cabin check.
-Finding nobody left behind, he boarded the last raft and they too pushed off toward shore.

 The Investigation

-Just 55 hours later, the plane was lifted onto a barge by a set of maritime cranes.
-It was taken ashore then for a full evaluation.
+Just 55 hours later, the plane was lifted onto a barge with the help of several maritime cranes mounted on barges.
+It was taken ashore for a full evaluation.
 The undamaged flight recorders revealed that everything had worked well, except the reported altimeter issues — yet those were not to blame for what happened.
-The accident investigators uncovered just one explanation.
-Put simply, by selecting an autopilot coupled ILS approach, Captain Asoh and his copilot, Joseph Hazen, simply ignored their actual position.
-They flew the plane without any reference to the glide slope indicator in the ILS window at all.

 The Asoh Defense